awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OLS.md

 When you work with Label Security, you perform all actions as the LBAC\_DBA role\.
 The master user for your DB instance is granted the LBAC\_DBA role\.
 You can grant the LBAC\_DBA role to other users so that they can administer Label Security policies\.

-For Amazon RDS for Oracle Database 19c and Oracle Database 12c Release 2 \(12\.2\) DB instances, you must grant access to the `OLS_ENFORCEMENT` package to any new users who require access to Oracle Label Security\.
+For the following releases, make sure to grant access to the `OLS_ENFORCEMENT` package to any new users who require access to Oracle Label Security:
++ Oracle Database 19c using the non\-CDB architecture
++ Oracle Database 12c Release 2 \(12\.2\)

 To grant access to the `OLS_ENFORCEMENT` package, connect to the DB instance as the master user and run the following SQL statement:

 ```
 GRANT ALL ON LBACSYS.OLS_ENFORCEMENT TO username;